 Richard III, 1452 – 1485, re-buried

-The queues for the huge crowds snaked the streets around the centre of Leicester ending up at the Cathedral where the coffin was on display.
+The queues for the huge crowds snaked the streets around the centre of Leicester ending up at the Cathedral.
+This where the coffin on display.

-Thousands waited for hours to get a view of the fallen King who was found in a car park in the City in 2012.
+Thousands of people waited for hours to get a view of the fallen King.
+His body found in a car park in the City in 2012.
 What a surprise.
 It made headlines across the country.
 Everyone wanted to see the body.

-Since the announcement of Richard III’s reburial there’s been angry debate about his status as a royal or whether he should be recognised as a brutal monster who, it is said, killed two of his nephews.
+Since the announcement of Richard III’s reburial there’s been angry debate about his status as a royal.
+Or whether he should be recognised as a brutal monster who, it is said, killed two of his nephews.
 What a story.
 Great to hear about it.

 Richard, the last English king to die in battle, was killed at Bosworth Field in 1485, at the end of the Wars of the Roses.

-After his death his body was taken to the Greyfriars Church in Leicester and buried in a hastily dug grave.
+After the death Richard III’s body taken to the Greyfriars Church in Leicester and buried in a hastily dug grave.

-Despite the controversy there was no hostility from the public who went to see a member of England’s royal family.
+Despite the controversy no hostility from the public who went to see a member of England’s royal family.
+An amazing experience.

 — YourNewsUKtv (@YourNewsUKtv) March 25, 2015